LoadRunner – Introduction

 For example: During the load test, 50 virtual users should generate 2 requests per second load on the server.

 To execute a performance test, there must be at least one controller.
-In the absence of LG, a controller can also generate the load up to a certain limit (depends on the hardware configuration of the controller).
-Another function of a controller is to commands the Load Generators via Agent during the test execution which involves
+In the absence of LG, a controller can also generate the load up to a certain limit (depending on the hardware configuration of the controller).
+Another function of a controller is to command the Load Generators via Agent during the test execution which involves

 • Which script needs to pick?